could never decide on a career. His father always told him “one

 Life Without a Four-Year Degree (Tells Peak Press, 2012).
 He

-He owns Unschool Adventures, a travel company for self-directed
+travels widely and owns Unschool Adventures, a travel company for self-directed

 teens.
 His article Good Reasons to Skip College was published in